0

 Then What?

 Over time, the length of time between periods gets longer and longer, 3 months to 6 months, 9 months and so on.
-This is what we can call being in Menopause…because those menses are pausing.
+This is what is often associated with “being in Menopause,” because those menses are pausing.
 For some women this can last 4-5 years, others this can be 1-2 years.
 For most women, this happens somewhere between age 48 and 52, although it can happen earlier or later.
 Now it’s time for more symptoms - thinning skin, vaginal dryness, MORE hot flashes, lost car key syndrome, lost purse syndrome (it was in the grocery store and customer service had it, thank goodness).

 Timeline of hormone transitions